 You shouldn’t have any problems finding things for picky eaters or strict dietary requirements almost anywhere.
 Even in small towns, you will be able to pick up fresh goods at farmers markets to whip up a lunch or dinner for your family at self catering accommodation.

 Accommodation is something that varies throughout the states and different regions, but you will often be able to bag yourself a family room.
 Even basic motels should have beds for children as well as cribs.
-Larger hotels will have offers for children and other children’s amenities.
+Larger hotels & chains will have offers for children and other children’s amenities.
 Only B&Bs may not accept children as guests.

 You can find baby changing facilities in public toilets, as well as family facilities for both parents.